No volumes are associated with this topic

 It didn't go that way; hardly a word was said about Comcast.
 Instead, the true believers, led by the nephew of Walt Disney, made it clear that they were turned off by speeches filled with business school lingo, like enhancing the brand, protecting the franchise, and growing the business.
 They didn't understand all that, but they did understand that the American heartland was being asked to pay eight and nine-figure incomes, year after year, to people who obviously worshiped in the financial cultures of the East and West coasts.
 The most telling remark was that the company had good years and bad years, but Michael Eisner the CEO -- never seemed to have a bad year.
 Stockholders were urged to withhold their votes from him.

-So, in the end, the restless stockholders were guided by only one perception: Eisner controlled his own pay, and took too much for himself.
-Too much diversification of stock ownership has led to dispersion of control.
+So, in the end, the restless stockholders were guided by only one perception: Eisner controlled his own pay and took too much for himself.
+Too much diversification of stock ownership has led to the dispersion of control.
 And dispersed control has led to control by outcry.
-Those friends of capitalism who dread government regulation, had better rapidly devise some alternatives.
+Those friends of capitalism who dread government regulation had better rapidly devised some alternatives.

 |Statue of Diana|